 19. Modifications to the Terms

-Customer will comply with all applicable laws, including export control, sanctions, and anti-bribery laws.
+Customer will comply with all applicable laws, including without limitation export control, sanctions, and anti-bribery laws.
 The Service is controlled and operated from facilities in the European Union and may be subject to EU export laws.

 21. Governing Law & Dispute Resolution